eswolinsky3241/hatchet-rust-sdk/README.md

- # Hatchet SDK for Rust.
+ # 🪓 Hatchet SDK for Rust.

  This is an unofficial Rust SDK for [Hatchet](https://hatchet.run), a distributed, fault-tolerant task queue.
  This crate allows you to integrate Hatchet into your Rust applications.

+ See the full documentation on [docs.rs](https://docs.rs/hatchet-sdk/latest/hatchet_sdk/).

  ## Examples